simkatti/RSA-encryption/documents/test doc.md

 - `!?=)&%€äöå023546` - a 16-character string (to test shorter messages)
 Messages outside the 1-90 character range are not tested because the GUI prevents users from entering empty or too long messages.

 The encryption process consists of converting the message into an integer and applying modular exponentation: `message**e % n`.
 The test converts the input string into a integer and check if the encryption method returns the same integer.
 Modular exponentation is tested using a mock which returns pre-generated public and private keys.
-The tests pass if the method returns same value for encrypted message ans the expected value computed by the test.
+The tests pass if the method returns the same value for the encrypted message and the expected value computed by the test.

 Decryption is similar to encryption but in reverse: first the modular exponentation is performed and then the result is turned back to a string.
-The test takes an encrypted message, public and private key from encryptor module and performs decryption.
+The test takes an encrypted message, the public and private keys from the encryptor module and performs decryption.
 The tests asserts that the output of the decryption module matches the original test input string.

 #### Padding
 The padding module implements the Optimal Asymmteric Encryption Padding using the SHA-256 hash function.
 It is tested with:
 - End-to-end padding and un padding test.
   This is tested with two inputs: `Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris` and `!?=)&%€äöå023546`.
-The tests pass if the result of padding followed by unpadding matches the original message in bytes)
+The tests pass if the result of padding followed by unpadding matches the original message in bytes
 - Message length test.
-  Testing that the message length doesn't exceed the maximum length allowed by 2048-bit n modulus.
-The allowed length for the message is `k - 2 * 32 - 2` where `k` is the length of modulun n in bytes.
+  Testing that the message length doesn't exceed the maximum length allowed by 2048-bit `n` modulus.
+The allowed length for the message is `k - 2 * 32 - 2` where `k` is the length of modulus `n` in bytes.
 The test ensures that the actual message length in bytes is less than or equal to this maximum.
 - Invalid mask generation length.
   Testing that the mask generation function raises Value Error when the given length is too long.
-Mask generation function gets seed and desired length as parameters and checks if the length is too long before proceeding.
-The test assures that if the length exceed the maximum the function raises an Value Error.
-The test input is `l = 137438953475` which I calculated to exceed the limit of maximum length `(32 << 32)`.
+Mask generation function gets a seed and the desired length as parameters and checks if the length is too long before proceeding.
+The test assures that if the length exceeds the maximum, the function it raises an Value Error.
+The test input is `l = 137438953475` which I calculated to exceed the limit of the maximum length `(32 << 32)`.
 - XOR returns correct values
-   The XOR method is tested with known inputs to make sure it returns correct values.
-The method is tested with inputs: ` a= b'\x01\x00', b= b'\x00\x10'` and their expected value `272` is turned into bytes as the method returns the result in bytes.
+   The XOR method is tested with known inputs to make sure it returns the correct values.
+The method is tested with inputs: ` a= b'\x01\x00', b= b'\x00\x10'` and their expected value `272` is turned into bytes, as the method returns the result in bytes.
 The test passes if the expected value matches the returned result.
 - Padding sting has the correct length
   The padding string should have the length `k - mLen - 2 * hLen`.
-The test makes sure that the method return a padding string of the correct length based on a known input message, modulus `n` and `hLen=32`
+The test makes sure that the method returns a padding string of the correct length based on a known input message, modulus `n` and `hLen=32`
 - Incorrect padding
   If the encoded padded message is not padded correctly the method should return None.
-This is tested with giving the function a test input where the first byte is not 0x00 as it should be in correclty padded encoded message.
+This is tested with giving the function a test input, where the first byte is not 0x00 as it should be in the correct padded encoded message.
 The test passes if the method returns None

 The padding module is also tested indirectly though encryption and decryption tests since both modules are depended on the padding module.